Vinam09/Vinam09/README.md

 - 👋 Hi, I’m Vinam Tuteja
 - 👀 I’m interested in full stack web development.
-- 🌱 I’m currently learning Typescript, Next.js PostGres SQL and more.
+- 🌱 I’m currently learning Typescript, Next.js GraphQL and more.
 - 💞️ I’m seeking a junior developer role at a company where I can learn and grow long term.
 - 📫 You can reach me at hello@vinamtuteja.com for any questions.